Literary and Debating Society (University of Galway): Activities

 The Lit & Deb traditionally publishes two magazines.
 "U.C.G.", the college annual, was founded as "Q.C.G." in 1902, and had responsibility for its publication entrusted to the society in 1914.
 "Criterion", a literary magazine which was founded by the college's now defunct Arts Society in the 1950s, was revived by the Lit & Deb during the 2001-2002 session, with the responsibility of its publication given to the Literary Convenor, a member of the society's committee.
-In September 2006, the society also published a magazine aimed at incoming First Years titled "Lit & Debauched".
-The Society has won the University’s Society of the Year award on numerous occasions, its most recent successes coming in 1985, 1988, 1989, 1991, 1993, 1994, 2003 and 2009.